-Lack of sunlight can be a major factor in determining the level of pod-set in pulses in southern Australia.
-A Mediterranean climate with winter rainfall dominance and a dense canopy can lead to poor pod-set through lack of sunlight.
+Lack of sunlight can be a major factor in determining the level of podset in pulses in southern Australia.
+A Mediterranean climate with winter rainfall dominance and a dense canopy can lead to poor podset through lack of sunlight.
+Total radiation, rainfall, evaporation, temperature, humidity and wind strength are all contributing factors to the level of podset.

 In faba bean at least, the amount of radiation hitting the flower from when it opens and for the following 3 days is the overwhelming contributing factor to level of podset.
-This is regarded as likely, also, in lentil and other pulses.
+This is regarded as likely, also, in lentil and other pulses.9